-I’ve written about chefs who mastered culinary traditions and broke them, a cyclist who conquers mountains with a single-speed bike in search for beauty, a world famous comedian who sacrifices herself for the joke on her quest to empower women, and an olympic medal winner who rides like a knight and dreams like a poet.
+I started to write for newspapers when I was 15 years old.
+My first job was a monthly column for Swiss national newspaper Tages-Anzeiger.
+In the following years I finished school, lived abroad and went to university.
+I never stopped writing.
+I’ve written about chefs who mastered culinary traditions and broke them, a cyclist who conquers mountains with a single-speed bike in search for beauty, a world-famous comedian who sacrifices herself for the joke on her quest to empower women, and an olympic winner who rides like a knight and dreams like a poet.